xackery/l2net/README.md

 # L2 .NET
 L2 .NET is an automated assistant tool (commonly referred to as 'bot') for Lineage 2 that assists a player's experience during their play.
-It is similar to [L2Walker](http://www.towalker.com/).
+It is similar to [L2Divine](http://www.l2divine.com/) and [L2Walker](http://www.towalker.com/).

 Features
 ---